-Can RHCs and FOHCs bill for CCM (CPT® 99490)?

-Previously, RHCs and FQHCs could bill Medicare for CPT® 99490 and were paid the national payment amount for that code.
-Given several additions to care management payments under the physician fee schedule, CMS proposed revisions to CCM payments to RHCs and FQHCs.

-Effective January 1, 2018, CMS has established a new general care management code, G0511, for exclusive use by RHCs and FQHCs.

-Can RHCs and FOHCs bill for complex CCM?

-No. RHCs and FQHCs will only be reimbursed for the new general care management code, G0511.
+Can RHCs and FQHCs bill for CCM?
+RHCs and FQHCs bill for CCM services furnished by clinical staff under HCPCS G0511.
+They will not receive payment under CPT 99490, 99439, 99487, or 99489.
+However, CCM services furnished by an RHC or FQHC practitioner may be billed under CPT 99491, and the RHC or FQHC will receive its visit rate for that service.
+An RHC or FQHC should report care management services with revenue code 052x.
+Can RHCs and FQHCs bill additional units of G0511 if they provide more than 20 minutes of services in a given month?
+No. An RHC or FQHC may bill for only one unit of G0511 per beneficiary per month.
 What requirements must be met for RHCs and FQHCs to bill for G0511?

-An RHC or FQHC must meet the same requirements as other providers to bill for CCM, complex CCM, or behavioral health integration, including those requirements regarding use of a certified EHR.
+An RHC or FQHC must meet the same requirements as other providers to bill for CCM, complex CCM, or behavioral health integration, including those requirements regarding the use of a certified EHR.
 What is the payment for G0511?

-Payment for G0511 in 2018 is \$62.28.
-This rate is an average of the non-facility national payment amounts for CPT® 99490 (simple CCM), CPT® 99487 (complex CCM), and CPT® 99484 (general behavioral health integration) paid under the physician fee schedule.
+Payment for G0511 in 2021 is \$65.19.
+This rate is an average of the national non-facility payment rate for CPT codes 99490 (20 minutes or more of CCM services), 99487 (60 minutes or more of complex CCM services), CPT code 99491 (30 minutes or more of CCM services furnished), 99484 (20 minutes or more of general behavioral health integration services), and HCPCS codes G2064 and G2065 (principal care management).

-Section 4: Care Plan Development
+Care Plan Development

 How are practitioners reimbursed for their time and effort in developing a patient's care plan?

-Prior to January 1, 2017, CMS considered the reimbursement for E/M services to include care plan development.
-Now, CMS will pay practitioners for care plan development under a new code, G0506.
+Before January 1, 2017, CMS considered reimbursement for E/M services to include care plan development.
+Now, CMS will pay practitioners for care plan development under a new code, HCPCS G0506.
 This add-on code is to be listed separately in addition to the CCM-initiating visit and billed separately from monthly care management services.